iadvize/documentation/Documentation.md

 ![CRM Webhook](./assets/images/CRM-webhook.png)

 # Getting Started
-Wanna join our developers community as an alpha tester 🤘🏽 ?
+Wanna join our developers community as a beta tester 🤘🏽 ?
 Follow these steps to be part of the adventure.

 ## Get a Developer Account
 To build apps that iAdvize customers can use, you first need a Developer Account.

 * Apply and Sign-Up by sending a request to developers@iadvize.com,
-* iAdvize team will get in touch within 2 hours on workdays,
+* iAdvize team will get in touch within 48 hours,
 * We provide you with credentials and testing environment.

 ## Features Overview